fabiospampinato/pastebin-monitor/Readme.md

     (serial\b|cd-key\b|key\b|license\b),              serials.txt,   serials

 **And yes, you can use commas in the regex.
 Just don't do it in filename or directory.
 Really, _don't_!**

-## And...
-More configurability and ease of use is coming soon! :)